git-town/git-town/website/src/questions.md

 No. But please make sure that all feature branches get squash-merged, for example by running `git merge --squash` or enabling them in your [GitHub settings](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/configuring-commit-squashing-for-pull-requests).
-If you don't know what squash-merges are, you probably want to learn about and use them.
+If you don't know what squash-merges are, you probably want to learn about them and use them.